tonytw1/whakaoko/README.md

 # Whakaoko (verb. to listen)

-A service for aggregating 3rd party content from a variety of sources (RSS / Twitter / Instagram) into an easy to consume local JSON or RSS feed.
+A service for aggregating 3rd party content from a variety of sources (RSS / Twitter) into an easy to consume local JSON or RSS feed.

 Provides a local API for applications to consume the aggregated content via a single HTTP/JSON interface.